 Put another way, our interest in ESG factors is additional diligence in evaluating an investment.
 We are constantly seeking to identify factors that could potentially be relevant and material to our investment analysis.
 That said, it is also about our time horizon.
 Our investment approach is rooted in the idea that understanding the long-term risk-return profile of an investment requires an expanded, more forward-thinking type of analysis.

-These are the key principles behind our ESG integration framework, which we’ve been refining over the past four years.
-Through careful assessment of the material ESG considerations within each investment opportunity, we have been able to learn more about companies and municipalities whose bonds we buy.
+These are the key principles behind our ESG integration philosophy, which we’ve been refining since 2011.
+Through careful assessment of the material ESG considerations within an investment opportunity, we believe we have been able to learn more about companies and municipalities whose bonds we buy.

 As part of this process, we often ask ourselves questions such as: What is the underlying risk of a company’s governance practices?
 What are the potential benefits that can be derived from a company’s reduced environmental footprint?
 Why is a municipality issuing debt and how will this additional project capital benefit its residents?

-Once we gather information through careful research, our analysis of financial and extra-financial factors enables us to determine our relative value for any given bond we consider.
-And what we discover and believe about each bond available to us may be different from the way other market participants see the same opportunity.
+Once we gather information through careful research, our analysis of financial and extra-financial factors enables us to determine a relative value for a bond.
+What we discover and believe about each bond available to us may be different from the way other market participants see the same opportunity.

-Where others may see a typical industrial company, we see a leader in employee safety with superb employee retention and a strong risk profile.
-Where others may see unnecessary R&D expenses, we see an innovative company looking to reposition itself for the future by developing more sustainable products.
+Where others may see a typical industrial company, we see a leader in employee safety with superb employee retention and a strong credit risk profile.
+Where others may see unnecessary research and development expenses, we see an innovative company looking to reposition itself for the future by developing more sustainable products.